 Protecting Your IP

-The KUCTC Startup Guide is intended as a quick reference tool for KU & KUMC faculty, students and staff inventors interested in starting a company based on their IP which may be owned by the university.
+The KUCTC Startup Guide is intended as a quick reference tool for KU and KUMC faculty, students and staff inventors interested in starting a company based on their intellectual property (IP) owned by the university.
 Where can you go for help?
-This guide summarizes the many resources available to the KU & KUMC inventors and the policies that are most relevant.
+This guide summarizes the many resources available to the KU and KUMC inventors and the policies that are most relevant.

-This guide was assembled in July 2014.
-The policies and practices may be revised from time to time.
-Inventors should refer to the universities policies for current guidelines on intellectual property, conflict of interest and other issues.
-Additional information may be found on the KU Center for Technology Commercialization website: kuctc.ku.edu or by contacting our office at 785-864-6401.
+Inventors should refer to the universities policies for current guidelines on intellectual property, conflict of interest, and other issues.
+Additional information may be found by emailing email@example.com or by contacting our office at 785.864.6401.

 The innovation and discoveries you create at KU have the potential to change the world, but the first step is protecting your intellectual property.